lucafrance/scrum.wiki-vault/Scrum Guide TODO.md

 These values give direction to the Scrum Team with regard to their work, actions, and behavior.
 The decisions that are made, the steps taken, and the way Scrum is used should reinforce these values, not diminish or undermine them.
 The Scrum Team members learn and explore the values as they work with the Scrum events and artifacts.
 When these values are embodied by the Scrum Team and the people they work with, the empirical Scrum pillars of transparency, inspection, and adaptation come to life building trust.

-## Scrum Team

-The fundamental unit of Scrum is a small team of people, a Scrum Team.
-The Scrum Team consists of one Scrum Master, one Product Owner, and Developers.
-Within a Scrum Team, there are no sub-teams or hierarchies.
-It is a cohesive unit of professionals focused on one objective at a time, the Product Goal.

-Scrum Teams are cross-functional, meaning the members have all the skills necessary to create value each Sprint.
-They are also self-managing, meaning they internally decide who does what, when, and how.

-The Scrum Team is small enough to remain nimble and large enough to complete significant work within a Sprint, typically 10 or fewer people.
-In general, we have found that smaller teams communicate better and are more productive.
-If Scrum Teams become too large, they should consider reorganizing into multiple cohesive Scrum Teams, each focused on the same product.
-Therefore, they should share the same Product Goal, Product Backlog, and Product Owner.

-The Scrum Team is responsible for all product-related activities from stakeholder collaboration, verification, maintenance, operation, experimentation, research and development, and anything else that might be required.
-They are structured and empowered by the organization to manage their own work.
-Working in Sprints at a sustainable pace improves the Scrum Team’s focus and consistency.

-The entire Scrum Team is accountable for creating a valuable, useful Increment every Sprint.
-Scrum defines three specific accountabilities within the Scrum Team: the Developers, the Product Owner, and the Scrum Master.

-### Developers

-Developers are the people in the Scrum Team that are committed to creating any aspect of a usable Increment each Sprint.

-The specific skills needed by the Developers are often broad and will vary with the domain of work.
-However, the Developers are always accountable for:

-- Creating a plan for the Sprint, the Sprint Backlog;

-- Instilling quality by adhering to a Definition of Done;

-- Adapting their plan each day toward the Sprint Goal; and,

-- Holding each other accountable as professionals.

 ## Scrum Events

 The Sprint is a container for all other events.
 Each event in Scrum is a formal opportunity to inspect and adapt Scrum artifacts.
 These events are specifically designed to enable the transparency required.
 Failure to operate any events as prescribed results in lost opportunities to inspect and adapt.
 Events are used in Scrum to create regularity and to minimize the need for meetings not defined in Scrum.